 |5.
 Has the borrower, at any time since March 13, 2020, voluntarily altered operations (other than reducing or ceasing operation)?
 If Yes, on what dates (start, end, or “present” if current).||Communications of decisions to voluntarily alter operations due to COVID-19 such as limitations to people allowed on the premises at one time, service restricted to outdoors, or employees’ workspace altered

 Receipts for cash outlays due to alteration of operations

 |6.
 Between March 13, 2020, and the end of the loan forgiveness covered period of the PPP loan, did Borrower begin any new capital improvement projects, not due to COVID19?
 What were the capital outlays?
 What is the borrower’s primary NAICS code?||Receipts of cash outlays

-Help identifying your six-digit NAICS code
+Help with your six-digit NAICS code

 What you’ll need to disclose in the liquidity assessment section of Form 3509

 The second section of the Loan Necessity Questionnaire focuses on your business’s access to cash.

 Be ready to disclose any of the following ten signs of alternative liquidity: